yingrui/mlops_hub/AUTHENTICATION.md

 ### Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the `frontend` directory with the following variables:

 ```env
 REACT_APP_KEYCLOAK_URL=http://localhost:8081